Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 * `StakeRegistry.registerOperator`
 * `IndexRegistry.registerOperator`

+If the Operator has never registered for any of this AVS's quorums before, they need to register a BLS public key to participate in AVS signing events.
+In this case, this method will automatically pass `params` to the `BLSApkRegistry` to perform public key registration.
+The registered pubkey hash becomes the Operators unique operator id, used to identify them in many places in the middleware contracts.

-If the Operator was not currently registered for any quorums, this method will register the Operator to the AVS in the EigenLayer core contracts (`DelegationManager.registerOperatorToAVS`), passing in the provided `operatorSignature`.
-See the [`DelegationManager` docs][core-dmgr-docs] for more details.
+If the Operator was not currently registered for any quorums, this method will register the Operator to the AVS in the EigenLayer core contracts via the `ServiceManagerBase`.

 *Effects*:
+* If the Operator has never registered for the AVS before:
+    * Registers their BLS pubkey in the `BLSApkRegistry` (see [`BLSApkRegistry.registerBLSPublicKey`](./registries/BLSApkRegistry.md#registerblspublickey))
 * If the Operator was not currently registered for any quorums:
     * Updates their status to `REGISTERED`
-    * Registers them in the core contracts (see [`DelegationManager.registerOperatorToAVS`][core-dmgr-register])
+    * Registers them in the core contracts (see [`ServiceManagerBase.registerOperatorToAVS`](./ServiceManagerBase.md#registeroperatortoavs))
 * Adds the new quorums to the Operator's current registered quorums, and updates the Operator's bitmap history
 * See [`BLSApkRegistry.registerOperator`](./registries/BLSApkRegistry.md#registeroperator)
 * See [`StakeRegistry.registerOperator`](./registries/StakeRegistry.md#registeroperator)